2025/09/12

 The Ramsar Convention is an intergovernmental treaty signed on 2 February 1971 in the city of Ramsar in Iran and entered into force in 1975.
 The Convention provides the framework for national action and international cooperation for the conservation and wise use of wetlands and their resources.

 The Ramsar Convention entered into force in China on 31 July 1992.
-Currently, China has 64 Ramsar Sites covering about 7.3 million hectares in area.
 The Mai Po Inner Deep Bay Ramsar Site is the 7th Ramsar Site of China.

 For more information about the Ramsar Convention, please visit the Ramsar Convention on Wetlands website.